Get all the latest data for Surabaya

 Can I legally rent out property on my visa in Surabaya right now?

-You do not need to live in Indonesia to rent out your Surabaya property, and many foreign owners appoint a local property manager or use a notarized power of attorney to handle tenant issues, maintenance, and tax administration while they are abroad.
+You do not need to live in Surabaya or even be in Indonesia to rent out your property; the common approach for foreign owners managing from abroad is to appoint a local property manager or trusted representative and, for specific legal transactions, a notary-drafted power of attorney.

 We cover everything there is to know about buying and renting out in Surabaya here.